17 Ways to Be an A+ Student in Dance Class

 - Talk with your teacher about things relative to the class.
 Establish a solid, professional relationship with your teacher.
 Stick to the subject, ask questions and avoid being a distraction.

 - Trust and respect your teacher.
-Trust his or her judgement, decisions, methods and knowledge.
-If you have good reason not to, find a teacher you CAN trust and respect.
+Trust his or her judgment, decisions, methods and knowledge.
+If you have a good reason not to, find a teacher you CAN trust and respect.